HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 The SDK provides basic serializer interfaces for its objects (for example `BoxDataSerializer <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/BoxSerializer.java>`_ for BoxData, `TransactionSerializer <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/transaction/TransactionSerializer.java>`_ for Transactions), ready to be extended when writing specific custom serializers.
 All other serializers must implement the ScorexSerializer interface.

-This interface  two methods:
+This interface defines two abstract methods:
 - ``serialize(T object, Writer writer)`` - writes object to the Writer
-- ``T parse(Reader reader)`` - parse bytes from Readr and returns an object
+- ``T parse(Reader reader)`` - parse bytes from the Reader and returns an object

 All serialization and parsing logic must be placed to these methods.